d954mas/defold-box2d/doc/World.md

 * [(Box2dBody)](Body.md)|(nil) - The head of the world body list.

 ---
+### Box2dWorld:GetContactList()
+Get the world contact list.
+With the returned contact, use b2Contact::GetNext to get the next contact in the world list.
+A nil contact indicates the end of the list.

+_Warning:_ contacts are created and destroyed in the middle of a time step. use b2ContactListener to avoid missing contacts.

+**RETURN**
+* [(Box2dContact)](Contact.md)|(nil) - The head of the world contact list.

+---
 ### Box2dWorld:RayCast(callback, point1, point2)
 Ray-cast the world for all fixtures in the path of the ray.
 Your callback controls whether you get the closest point, any point, or n-points.